 She moved over, getting a little closer to him.
 As usual, he shied back a little bit when she approached, moving his arm out of the way, keeping her from touching him.
 There was no arrogance in the posture.
 She was just beginning to think that he had very little experience with touching.

 “Susebron,” she said quietly.
 “These men, they are not looking after your best interests.
 They did more than cut out your tongue.
-They refused to teach you to read, and they speak in your name, doing whatever they please since they’ve removed any chance that you could contradict them.”
+They refused to teach you to read, and they speak in your name, doing whatever they please since you can’t contradict them.”

 They are not my enemies, he wrote stubbornly.
 They are good men.

 “Oh?” she said.
-“And then why do you hide the fact that you’re learning to read?”
+“And then why do you hide from them the fact that you’re learning to read?”

 He paused again, glancing downward.